What is Arithmetic Mean in Statistics?

-The arithmetic mean is an easiest and most commonly used measure of a mean, or also referred to an average.
-People with slightest knowledge of math and finance skills can calculate it.
-Computation through the arithmetic mean simply involves taking the sum of a group of numbers, then dividing that sum by the count of the numbers taken in the series.
+The arithmetic mean is an easiest and most commonly used measure of a mean, or also referred to as an average.
+People with the slightest knowledge of math and finance skills can calculate it.
+Computation through arithmetic simply involves taking the sum of a group of numbers, then dividing that sum by the count of the numbers taken in the series.

-One of the widely used measures of central tendency, arithmetic mean is denoted by the symbol ˉx.
-What makes arithmetic mean a useful measure of central tendency is its tendency to render useful results, even with huge grouping of numbers.
+One of the widely used measures of central tendency, arithmetic mean is denoted by the symbol x.
+What makes arithmetic mean a useful measure of central tendency is its tendency to render useful results, even with a huge grouping of numbers.

-Formula to calculate arithmetic mean is as follows:
+The formula to calculate the arithmetic mean is as follows: